 If your drawer did not have a center knob, draw a midline horizontally while the drawer face is still on the drawer.
-Make sure the line at the center of the drawer is level.
+Make sure the line at the center of the drawer fronts is level.

-I had a center knob to work from so I put my awl through the old hole and jig to keep the jig in place while I set the vertical slide to the top of the drawer.
+I had a center knob to work from so I put my awl through the existing screw hole and jig to keep the jig in place while I set the vertical slide to the top of the drawer.
 Once you set it to the right height, tighten it with the small Allen wrench that comes with the jig.

 Take time during this part to make sure your jig is exactly where you want it and the bottom of the T is calibrated to 0 still.

 Step 2: How to Mark Holes With A Cabinet Hardware Jig

 Like I said, it’s really nice if you’re going from a center knob to drawer pulls because you have that center hole to put your all in as a guide keep the jig in place on center

 Some people prefer to drill through the hardware jig to make their holes, but I like to mark them first and drill holes after I take the jig off the drawer.
 You can mark the holes with a pencil or even make pilot holes with your smallest drill bit at this exact point but I like to make a little indention with my awl as you can see in the video.